openlookeng/hetu-core/hetu-docs/en/installation/deployment-auto.md

 bash /opt/openlookeng/bin/uninstall.sh
 ```

 This will uninstall openLooKeng Service by removing directory `/opt/openlookeng` and all files inside it.
 However, the `openlkadmin` user and all the configuration files under`/home/openlkadmin/` will not be removed.
-If you wan to delete user and configuration files, you need to run the below command:
+If you want to delete user and configuration files, you need to run the below command:

 ```shell
 bash /opt/openlookeng/bin/uninstall.sh --all